SolidStateGroup/shared-react/README.md

 A minimal setup for writing cross platform applications in React and React Native.
 This project is the example for our blog post A sensible approach to Cross platform development with React and React Native (Link coming soon).

+# Motivations
+This provides a bare bones setup that compliments writing for web and mobile with React and React Native whilst not requiring any dependencies other than react, react-router, react-native and lodash.
 ## Web Installation

 ``npm i``